wangziqi2013/wangziqi2013.github.io/_posts/2021-09-18-firecraker.markdown

 This paper presents Firecracker, a lightweight VMM implementation targeting running arbitrary binaries without recompilation on minimum Linux kernel, with an explicit simplicity and minimalism design goal.
 Firecracker is implemented in Rust as a middle layer between Linux KVM driver and Linux system calls.
+On the one hand, Firecracker relies KVM to escalate its own permission into that of a hypervisor, and to intercept privileged instructions that access shared or system resource.
+On the other hand, Firecracker relays the access requests to the host Linux kernel to perform the requested operations, such as I/O and networking, rather than implementing its own device driver, reusing the code base of existing Linux.